champy0527/champy0527/README.md

 <h3 align="center">an entrepreneur and aspiring web developer</h3>

 - 🔭 I’m currently completing The Odin Project Front-End Developer Program and the Advanced portion of UDemy's 100 days of Python.
-- 📌 I'm feeling confident about my imtermediate Python skills.
+- 📌 I'm feeling confident about my imtermediate/advanced Python skills.

 - 🌱 I’m currently learning **Javascript, CSS, and Python**